This program focuses on the Special Education needs for children in grades 5-12.

 The Special Education major trains students in educational, social, emotional, and vocational interventions, identification, assessment and programming processes.
 It also focuses on the adaptation and development of curriculum materials, analysis of behavior and the development and implementation of individual educational programs.

 Westfield State University's educator preparation programs are approved by the Massachusetts Department of Elementary and Secondary Education (DESE) and accredited by the Association for Advancing Quality in Educator Preparation (AAQEP).
-The Westfield State University teacher licensure program for Early Childhood Teacher has been recognized by the National Association of the Education of Young Children.
-The teacher licensure program in Elementary Education has received recognition by the Association for Childhood Education International.
-The teacher licensure program in Special Education has been recognized by the Council for Exceptional Children.

 Massachusetts State Law requires that children with special needs be served within the least restrictive environment.
-The Individuals with Disabilities Education Act guarantees an appropriate education and due process for individuals with disabilities.
+The individuals with Disabilities Education Act guarantees an appropriate education and due process for individuals with disabilities.
 Regulations designed to implement these laws clearly state the need for special education teachers to provide services to children who exhibit a wide range of special needs at all grade levels.